Boston music, like its history, is unique.

 In The Late 90's, his path turned toward a career in medicine, and after nine years of school and residency training, he became a physiatrist specializing in trauma rehabilitation with emphasis on traumatic brain and spinal cord injury and polytrauma.

-He has been fortunate to play with and perform for several of his patients and has been the impact of music on recovery and the brain, and the impact that individual's recoveries have had on his and other's music.
+He has been fortunate to play with and perform for several of his patients and has seen the impact of music on recovery and the brain, and the impact that individual's recoveries have had on his and other's music.

 In 1995, he recorded a self-titled compilation of jazz-influenced pop songs.
 In 2011,Ronnie began the Deer Mountain Songwriter Series to collaborate with musicians outside of Boston.
 He continues as a singer-songwriter and has been a proud Butler Frog since 2012.